Explained: Why Neymar & PSG squad mocked Haaland with meditation celebration | Goal.com

 The French giants were seemingly looking to get their own back on the Dortmund star after an image emerged on social media of him allegedly claiming Paris is "my city, not yours".

-It is claimed that Haaland posted the image on his snapchat account although it remains unclear if the picture is genuine or has been manipulated and subsequently shared across social media.
+It is claimed that Haaland posted the image on his snapchat account although it remains unclear if the picture is genuine or whether it had been edited by a third party and subsequently shared across social media.

-That didn't stop Neymar and his team-mates from reacting, however, with the 28-year-old later posting his own "Paris is our city, not yours" message on Instagram, accompanied by an image of him performing Haaland's celebration.
+That didn't stop Neymar and his team-mates from reacting to it, however, with the 28-year-old later posting his own "Paris is our city, not yours" message on Instagram, accompanied by an image of him performing Haaland's celebration.

 PSG are now waiting on the draw for the last eight of the 2019-20 Champions League, while Haaland and Dortmund must narrow their focus on the pursuit of a domestic crown in the Bundesliga.